wp-plugins/squirrly-seo/readme.txt

 * Added the French (fr_FR) translation in Squirly SEO
 * Fixed the custom SEO Title and Description notification in posts list
 * Changed the default SEO Settings
+* Fixed image insert in editor

 = 2.0.7 =
 * Added the Squirrly SEO Traffic Progress report
 * Fixed minor frontend bugs
 * Fixed the date in sitemap for tags